lpagn/react-gh-pages/README.md

 ### `npm install`

-Make sure that you have all the needed dependencies
+Make sure that you have all the needed dependencies.

 ### `npm start`